 Self-Perception, Ageism, and Vanity

-Although many factors are involved in the stigma of hearing loss, most revolve around three ideas: a change in self-perception, ageism, and vanity.
-Margaret I. Wallhagen, PhD, explored these ideas in a study published in 2009.
+Although many factors are involved in the stigma surrounding hearing loss, most revolve around three ideas: self-perception, ageism, and vanity.
+Margaret I. Wallhagen, Ph.D., explored these ideas in a study published in 2009.

-Similarly, many people associate hearing with aging and ageism, which is “prejudice or discrimination on the basis of a person’s age.”
-They might find it difficult to relate to their younger friends or relations or feel ostracized.
-In addition, perhaps because hearing loss is strongly associated with aging, people may find that their hearing aid reminds them that they’re getting older, which is an uncomfortable fact of life for us all.
+Similarly, many people associate hearing with aging and ageism.
+Ageism is a form of discrimination that is based on a person’s age.
+People with hearing loss might find it difficult to relate to their younger friends or relations or feel ostracized.
+Also, because hearing loss is strongly associated with aging, people may find that their hearing aid reminds them that they’re getting older, which is an uncomfortable fact of life for everyone.

-Finally, some people feared that wearing a hearing aid would make them appear unattractive.
-They worried about the technology drawing attention to their ears and emphasizing their hearing loss.
+Finally, some people fear that wearing a hearing aid might make them appear unattractive by looking bulky or drawing attention to their hearing loss.

-If you suffer from hearing loss, the opinions of the people you’re close to (such as your spouse, partner, parents, children, friends, and coworkers) can also influence your thoughts and decisions regarding your hearing health.
-Many people simply don’t understand the challenges faced by people with hearing loss and the benefits of effective treatment, and they perpetuate the stigma.
 For example, if your partner expresses a negative attitude toward hearing aids, you may choose not to visit an audiologist to address your hearing loss.
-A supportive environment, on the other hand, may assist a person with hearing loss, helping them move forward, explore treatment options, and wear hearing aids without feeling judged or stigmatized.
+On the other hand, a supportive environment may assist you with hearing loss, helping you to move forward, explore treatment options, and wear hearing aids without feeling judged or stigmatized.